RealDevExpert/Lifelines_NEXT/Chiliadal_virome/01.Upstream_analysis/README.md

 Rscript table_of_origin.R /scratch/p282752/ANALYSIS_CHILIADAL/VIR_DB/table_of_origin/ *_table_of_origin
 ```

-To execute table_of_origin.R in the upstream analysis (do that after the dereplication):
+To execute combine_coverage.R in the upstream analysis (do that after the dereplication):

 ```
 module load R